Set Image Layer Properties

 Figure: Gamma=1 Figure: Gamma=0.4

-• When the layer display method is Grid Function Display, setting the Gamma parameter is not supported.
+• When the layer display method is Grid Function Display, Gamma parameter settings are not supported.

-• Image maps saved by SuperMap iDesktopX 11.3.0 version have applied Gamma correction.
-When opening such a map with a version lower than SuperMap iDesktopX 11.3.0, the Gamma correction becomes invalid.
-Moreover, operations like saving the map, outputting a map template, and outputting a layer property template will cause the Gamma correction information to be lost.
+• For image maps created using SuperMap iDesktopX version 11.3.0 with Gamma correction applied, when opening the map using a version lower than SuperMap iDesktopX 11.3.0, the Gamma correction becomes invalid.
+Additionally, saving the map, outputting the map template, and the layer property template operation will cause the Gamma correction information to be lost.

 If the dataset associated with the layer contains RPC information, this checkbox can be enabled.
-Checked, it displays the orthorectified image based on elevation data; unchecked, it displays the uncorrected image.
+When checked, the image orthorectified based on elevation data is displayed; when unchecked, the uncorrected image is displayed.

 After checking, the following three setting methods are provided in the elevation value input box and the drop-down menu on the right:

-• Fixed Value: By default, displays the elevation value from the remote sensing image file.
+• Fixed Value: Displays the elevation values from the remote sensing image files by default.
 You can directly edit other values in the text input box.

-• SRTM V4: Uses elevation information from the remote sensing resource package.
-This option is available after deploying the image environment.
+• SRTM V4: Uses the elevation information in the remote sensing resource package.
+This option is available after performing Image Environment Deployment.

 Related Topics